Skip to main content

 No, you will not be charged for any automatic switches effected by applicable mutual fund companies, nor for any Management Fee Rebates or Dealer Rebates provided to you as a result of you holding trailer-paying funds in your RBC Direct Investing accounts.

-Note that if you choose to switch a fund on your own, you will be charged a commission and there may be tax consequences.
+Note that if you choose to switch a fund on your own there may be tax consequences.

 Mutual Fund Commissions